George Curzon, 1st Marquess Curzon of Kedleston: Policy under Lloyd George

-In January 1920 Curzon insisted that British troops remain in Batum, against the wishes of Wilson and the Prime Minister.
+In January 1920 Curzon insisted that British troops remain in Batum, against the wishes of Wilson and the prime minister.
 In February, while Curzon was on holiday, Wilson persuaded the Cabinet to allow withdrawal, but Curzon had the decision reversed on his return, although to Curzon's fury (he thought it "abuse of authority") Wilson gave Milne permission to withdraw if he deemed it necessary.
 At Cabinet on 5 May 1920 Curzon "by a long-winded jaw" (in Wilson's description) argued for a stay in Batum.
 After a British garrison at Enzeli (on the Persian Caspian coast) was taken prisoner by Bolshevik forces on 19 May 1920, Lloyd George finally insisted on a withdrawal from Batum early in June 1920.
 For the rest of 1920 Curzon, supported by Milner (Colonial Secretary), argued that Britain should retain control of Persia.
-When Wilson asked (15 July 1920) to pull troops out of Persia to put down the rebellion in Mesopotamia and Ireland, Lloyd George blocked the move, saying that Curzon "would not stand it".
+When Wilson asked (15 July 1920) to pull troops out of Persia to put down the rebellions in Iraq and Ireland, Lloyd George blocked the move, saying that Curzon "would not stand it".
 In the end, financial retrenchment forced a British withdrawal from Persia in the spring of 1921.

 Curzon worked on several Middle Eastern problems.
-He designed the Treaty of Sèvres (August 10, 1920) between the victorious Allies and Ottoman Turkey.
-The treaty abolished the Ottoman Empire and obliged Turkey to renounce all rights over Arab Asia and North Africa.
-However a new government in Turkey under Kemal Atatürk rejected the treaty.
-The Greeks invaded Turkey.
+He designed the Treaty of Sèvres (10 August 1920) between the victorious Allies and the Ottoman Empire.
+The treaty obliged the de facto end of Turkey's sovereign state status, but a new government in Turkey under Mustafa Kemal rejected the treaty.
+In response, the Greeks invaded Turkey.
 Curzon tried and failed to induce the Greeks to accept a compromise on the status of Smyrna and failed to force the Turks to renounce their nationalist program.
 Lloyd George tried to use force at Chanak but lost support and was forced to step down as prime minister.
-Curzon remained as foreign minister and helped tie down loose ends in the Middle East at the peace conference at Lausanne.
+Curzon remained as foreign secretary and helped tie down loose ends in the Middle East at the peace conference at Lausanne.

 Curzon helped to negotiate Egyptian independence (agreed in 1922) and the division of the British Mandate of Palestine, despite the strong disagreement he held with the policy of his predecessor Arthur Balfour, and helped create the Emirate of Transjordan for Faisal's brother, which may also have delayed the problems there.
 According to Sir David Gilmour, Curzon "was the only senior figure in the British government at the time who foresaw that its policy would lead to decades of Arab–Jewish hostility".

 During the Irish War of Independence, but before the introduction of martial law in December 1920, Curzon suggested the "Indian" solution of blockading villages and imposing collective fines for attacks on the police and army.